The information on this page is relevant to nonresident aliens. Resident aliens should visit our information page for resident aliens.

 What nonresident aliens can expect

-You've arrived in the U.S. and had your new employee appointment with International Tax Office.
-We reviewed your history of presence in the U.S. and applied the substantial presence test to your circumstances to determine that you are a nonresident alien for tax purposes this year.
+You've arrived in the U.S. and submitted your current immigration details and history of presence in the U.S. through Sprintax Calculus.
+The green card and substantial presence tests were applied to your circumstances to determine that you are a nonresident alien for tax purposes this year.
 Now what?

 • The U.S. tax code includes distinct rules that CU is obliged to apply to all payments made to nonresident aliens.
 Section 1441 establishes a default withholding level of 30% on U.S. income for nonresident aliens but exceptions apply.